VaitaR/analytics-platform/POLARS_MIGRATION.md

 - [ ] **Phase 4**: JSON property expansion optimization
 - [ ] **Phase 5**: Caching optimization for Polars
 - [ ] **Phase 6**: Performance benchmarking and fine-tuning

+## Recent Fixes (June 2025)

+The following issues were identified and fixed in the Polars implementation:

+1. **Method Name Mismatches**:
+   - Changed `with_column()` to `with_columns()` to match the correct Polars API
+   - Changed `sort_by()` to `sort()` to match the correct Polars API
+   - Changed `list.lengths()` to `list.len()` to match the correct Polars API (previously fixed)

+2. **Conversion Window Handling**:
+   - Fixed the conversion window boundary handling to make it exclusive (events exactly at the boundary should not be included)
+   - Added special handling for zero conversion window cases (only exact timestamp matches should be included)
+   - Ensured consistent behavior between Pandas and Polars implementations

+3. **Out-of-Order Events**:
+   - Added a check in the Polars implementation to properly handle out-of-order events in ordered funnels
+   - Implemented `_user_did_later_steps_before_current_polars` function to check for events that happen out of sequence

+These fixes ensure that the Polars implementation produces identical results to the Pandas implementation, allowing for a smooth migration path while maintaining backward compatibility with existing analytics. # Fixed in commit Sun Jun  8 17:02:49 +03 2025